box/developer.box.com/guides/metadata/templates/create.md

 When a metadata template is created, a `templateKey` is automatically generated from the `displayName` of the template unless a `templateKey` is explicitly provided.
-When creating the template key any spaces and irregular characters in the name are removed, and the string is transformed to camel case.
+When creating the template key, any spaces and irregular characters in the name are removed, and the string is transformed to camel case.

 For example, a metadata template that is named